 Which direction should the dealer deal in?

-The dealer follows a clockwise direction, dealing cards one by one starting from the player to their direct left.
+The dealer follows a clockwise direction, dealing cards individually, starting from the player to their direct left.

 Who should be the dealer in a poker game?